 It is possible for a variant to take arguments.
 Those arguments can include the

 enum itself.
-Variants that take values can be called like a Function
+Variants that take values can be called like a Function, but they

 Variants support all argument types, except optional arguments.